tesseract-robotics/tesseract_docs/README.md

 ## ⚠️ Attention

-**This project has been archived and the conent is activily being migrated doxygen so most of the documentation lives with the code.
-The new documentation is a work in progress and can be found [here](https://tesseract-robotics.github.io/tesseract/)**
+**This project has been archived.
+Its content is being migrated to Doxygen so the documentation lives alongside the code.
+The new documentation is a work in progress and is available [here](https://tesseract-robotics.github.io/tesseract/)**

 ## Build Documentation Locally